usman313/Assessment-Task/README.md

-# Backend Developer Assessment
+# Backend Developer Assessment Task

 ## Overview
-This project is a payment gateway library built with Node.js and Express.
+This project is a payment gateway library built with ExpressJs.
 It integrates with PayPal and Braintree to handle credit card payments.
 The library is designed to be easily extendable for additional payment gateways.

 ## Features
 - Payment processing through PayPal and Braintree